OhaDerErste/Wheatley/README.md

 # Wheatley
-My Discord Bot, written in Discord.py
+My Discord Bot, written in Discord.py  Shitty Code, but it works!